 1. Follow the story until you get Residium and can save items

-It's tempting to rush off and explore the first chance you get, but until you unlock Residium you won't be able to save any guns or items you find - every time the day loops you'll lose everything.
+It's tempting to rush off and explore the first chance you get, but until you unlock Residium you won't be able to save any Deathloop guns or items you find - every time the day loops you'll lose everything.
 Follow the story prompts until you reach a character called Wenjie.
 This will lead you to harnessing the power of Residium to 'infuse' any weapons, powers and buffing Trinkets you find so that they loop around with you.
-Once you can do that you can start to build an arsenal of gear to help you take down the Visionaries.
+Once you can do that, you can start to build an arsenal of gear to help you take down the Deathloop Visionaries.

 2. Focus on Arsenal Leads first to get more gear

 You have two sets of 'leads' you can follow.
-Visionary Leads will help you trackdown the people you need to kill - specifically where, and more importantly, when, you can find them.
+Visionary Leads will help you track down the people you need to kill - specifically where, and more importantly, when, you can find them.
 However, focus on the Arsenal Leads first which will lead towards weapons and abilities.
 This will include meeting most of the Visionaries as they each have a power you can steal by defeating them, but the focus is on getting gear, not completing the game.
-However, the gear you collect will ultimately help you complete the game and unlock plenty of clues you can use along the way.
+However, the gear you collect will ultimately help you beat the game and unlock plenty of clues you can use along the way.

 3. Each Slab ability can be upgraded four times

 Most of the Visionaries possess a Slab infused with a power you steal by killing them - things like teleportation, telekinesis and so on.
 The first time you kill a Visionary you'll get the basic power but each time after that you'll get a buff.
 You can do this four times, unlocking a different extra thing that can make a huge difference to using them.
-The upgrades you can unlock can make powers last longer, reach further or enhance key attributes - for example, Shift, the teleport ability, can unlock things like extra range or the ability to pause in mid-air.
+The upgrades you can unlock can make Deathloop powers last longer, reach further or enhance key attributes - for example, Shift, the teleport ability, can unlock things like extra range or the ability to pause in mid-air.

 4. Nexus and Aether are your go-to powers

 Nearly all the powers you can unlock are great fun, but you can only carry two, and Nexus and Aether will be your main work horses to get you through nearly all the game.
 Nexus lets you link enemies together so that killing one, kills them all (basically Domino from Dishonored).
 Use it well and you can clear entire areas with a single shot.
 It's also great if you get overwhelmed as, again, it lets you get rid of everyone by killing a single person.
 Aether, on the other hand, renders you more or less invisible, letting you sneak through areas and avoid triggering turrets, cameras and trip mines.
-They're great from the start but upgraded they get better - upgrades for Aether will let you stay invisible forever when you stand still, for example.
-While Nexus can unlock an upgrade where enemies can 'infect' others with their connection.
+They're great from the start but upgraded they get better - upgrades for Aether will let you stay invisible forever when you stand still, for example, while Nexus can unlock an upgrade where enemies can 'infect' others with their connection.
 Shift is another useful power when you want to explore, although for the most part you can reach most places with the double jump.
 Once you know your way around it's easy to leave Shift behind.

 5. Sacrifice anything you don't need to Infuse gear before looping

 At the end of each day you'll loop back around to the morning and lose anything you don't Infuse by using Residium.
-You can get Residium from sparkling objects you'll find in the world, and by sacrificing any weapons, Trinkets and Slab upgrades you don't want.
+You can get Residium from sparkling objects you'll find in the world, and by sacrificing any weapons, Deathloop Trinkets and Slab upgrades you don't want.
 Early in the game it's worth getting rid of anything you don't need to make sure you can keep anything useful.
 At the start, you'll likely have more gear you want, than the Residium you need to save it.